eduardohenriquearnold/eduardohenriquearnold.github.io/content/authors/admin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: []
 ---
 I'm a PhD candidate with the [Intelligent Vehicles group](https://warwick.ac.uk/fac/sci/wmg/research/cav/) at the University of Warwick.
 My research is focused on perception methods for autonomous driving, including cooperative 3D object detection, point cloud registration and sensor pose optimisation.
-I am also interested in applications of Geometric Deep Learning.